-Pre-Conference Workshop 8 July 2020 & Conference 9-10 July 2020, at the Australian College of Applied Psychology, Brisbane, Australia
+Pre-Conference Workshop 8 July 2020 & Main Conference 9-10 July 2020, at the Australian College of Applied Psychology, Brisbane, Australia

 Our 3rd Australasian Mental Health and Higher Education Conference is open to researchers, educators, students, HDR candidates, mental health professionals, consumers, carers, providers, community groups and key organisations in higher education and the broader community.
 The main focus is working with students, candidates and staff in higher education to improve their experiences and outcomes in higher education.
 When we have good mental health, we are able to realise our abilities, cope with the normal stresses of life, work fruitfully and productively, and better contribute to our community (World Health Organisation, 2014).

 Our six themes encompass university policy, teaching and learning practices, supporting staff respond to complex mental health issues, whole-of-community approaches, stigma and discrimination reduction, and the role of higher-education in times of disaster: